The Fire Technology/Fire Academy and Wildland Fire Technology programs are responsible for fire service training in three college districts and

 aspects of the firefighter career path.

 Acceptance into the Fire Academy is by an application process.
-Prospective cadets are evaluated on the basis of their college and fire experience.
+Fall applications are available during the month of March and Spring applications

 Allan Hancock College is an Accredited Regional Training Program and the Fire Academy

 is part of the California State Fire Marshal’s accreditation.
 Since 1972 we have taught

 Firefighter-1 classes through our 609-hour certified Fire Academy program.

 The Firefighter 1 Academy is a California State Fire Marshal certified academy that

 meets all the requirements in National Fire Protection Association (NFPA) 1001 for

 entry level firefighters.
 Our academy is the foundation for a career in the fire service.